tdwaf/doc.jp/docs/resources/currently-using.md

 !!! failure "Important"
     I add and remove items from here all the time.
 I'm finding new resources all the time so I will update this page monthly so it's not always correct.

-    I'm also not listing textbooks used, however, I'm currently going through Genki 2 **as of 01/20/2024**

 ### Browser Extensions

 - [Yomitan](https://github.com/themoeway/yomitan): Yomitan is a browser extension that allows you to look up Japanese words with both the meaning and the reading on web pages with ease.
-I pretty much just use it for the definitions of things when migaku isn't turned on.
+I use it primarily for quickly looking up definitions (not for mining) when I'm reading.

 - [Migaku](https://migaku.com/): Honestly, it's mostly just a sentence mining thing for me.
 I prefer it over using yomitan and asbplayer.
 Might change in the future though.

-- [Language Reactor](https://www.languagereactor.com/): Kind of like migaku or asbplayer in a way.
+- [Language Reactor](https://www.languagereactor.com/): Kind of like migaku or yomitan in a way.
 Embeds directly to youtube or netflix (there are others).
-Allows you to mine from TV and movies.
+I like it for just reading subtitles on youtube and not for mining (I like reading subtitles with this on youtube better than yomitan as there's a list of all the subtiles in a panel on the right similar to asbplayer).

+### Grammar

+- Genki 2 (Grammar textbook)

+- [Bunpro](https://bunpro.jp/grammar_points): Pretty cool.
+Groups grammar points by N~ level or by textbook.
+Will essentially make the equivalent of an Anki deck in the UI.
+I use it more so for repetition but I learn from textbooks.

-### Graded Readers
+### Input

+- [Mokuro](https://catalog.mokuro.moe/): This is a web based catalog with a huge selection of manga that's parsable with yomitan!
+I really enjoy using this to read manga.

 - [Satori Reader](https://www.satorireader.com/): I really like this service.
 It essentially just a site with tons of graded stories.
 However, the sentence by sentence translation and native audio make the whole service very nice to use.

-### Grammar

-- [Bunpro](https://bunpro.jp/grammar_points): Pretty cool.
-Groups grammar points by N~ level or by textbook.
-Will essentially make the equivolent of an Anki deck in the UI.
-I use it more so for repetition but I learn from text books.

-- [TokiniAndy Course](https://www.tokiniandy.com/login): He has free youtube videos but the course is amazing.
-Has graded readers, shadowing practice, vocabulary review, textbook lesson and practice (Genki), and more.
-I'm not using it anymore as I'm following a different book than genki now.
+- [Comprehensible Japanese on YouTube](https://www.youtube.com/@cijapanese): She has amazing comprehensible japanese videos.
+I really enjoy watching them and they've helped quite a bit.

+- [Akiko Japanese Conversations on YouTube](https://www.youtube.com/@Aki-SenseiJPN): Another great channel with really good comprehensible japanese.

 ### Dictionaries